ardura/Actuate/README.md

 ## Features
-- Two SVF Filters that can be parallel, serial, or bypassed with ADSR Envelopes
+- Two SVF Filters or Tilt inspired filters that can be parallel, serial, or bypassed with ADSR Envelopes
 - 12 Oscillator shapes
 - 7 Filter resonance approximations for different sweeps
 - 9 Different FX for post processing